Ray Handley: Post-NFL life

 Handley was officially fired on December 30, 1992, and replaced by former Denver Broncos head coach Dan Reeves.
 Following his departure, Handley largely withdrew from the public eye.
-He now resides in the Lake Tahoe area.
+He later resided in the Lake Tahoe area.
 Before Super Bowl XLII in 2008 when the Giants were playing the Patriots, Newsday reporter Jim Baumbach unearthed Handley's unlisted home telephone number and called him, in the hopes of talking about the Giants.
 Handley was unhappy at being contacted, and after being told it was for a "where are they now" interview, he said "No, I'm not the least bit interested.
 Thank you very much." and hung up the phone, making his lone post-firing public statement a very brief one.

+Handley died on February 5, 2026, at the age of 81.